Organic chemistry in the first phases of Solar-type protostars: iCOM FORMATION: GAS-PHASE AND GRAIN-SURFACE CHEMISTRY

 \subsubsection{Non-diffusive grain-surface chemistry}

-Laboratory experiments have shown that active chemistry also occurs on granular surfaces via thermal, non-diffusive processes \citep[e.g.][]{Theule2013}, in particular in CO-rich ice surfaces \cite[e.g.][]{Qasim2019,Ioppolo2021}.
-Recently, based on earlier treatments using stochastic simulations for the production of CO$_2$ \citep{Chang2014}, \citet{Jin2020} developed a detailed theory of non-diffusive motion, which can occur via a variety of mechanisms, the simplest of which is a ``three-body'' process in which two species on the surface diffuse rapidly even at low temperatures and form a two-body complex.
-If this complex is formed adjacent to a reactive species, a rapid non-diffusive association can occur since no diffusive barrier is involved.
-To transfer the mathematics from stochastic simulations to standard kinetic treatments, one removes any barriers to diffusive motion and replaces them by the probability that a reactive third body lies adjacent to the complex and can react without any chemical activation energy.
-The reaction is treated as instantaneous.
-Other non-diffusive mechanisms include photodissociation leading to fragments, which are formed adjacent to a reactive species.
-These and other non-diffusive surface mechanisms have been included in a simulation of low-temperature chemistry and found to form iCOMs more rapidly than via standard diffusive chemistry \citep{Jin2020}.
-Moreover the approach can also be used successfully to simulate low temperature laboratory experiments leading to iCOMs, in particular glycine \citep{Ioppolo2021}.
+Laboratory experiments have shown that active chemistry also occurs on granular surfaces via thermal, non-diffusive processes \citep[e.g.][]{Theule2013}, in particular in CO-rich ice surfaces \cite[e.g.][]{Fedoseev2015-glyco,Qasim2019,Ioppolo2021,Fedoseev2022-acetaldehyde}.
+Recently, based on earlier treatments using stochastic simulations for the production of CO$_2$ \citep{Chang2014}, \citet{Jin2020} developed a detailed theory of non-diffusive motion, which can occur via a variety of mechanisms, the simplest of which is a ``three-body'' process in which two species on the surface initially undergo a diffusive or Eley-Rideal type motion even at low temperatures and form a single molecule.
+If this single molecule is formed adjacent to a reactive species, a rapid non-diffusive association can occur since no diffusive barrier is involved.